HHS Points of Pride

 • The health physics program offers opportunities to engage in cutting-edge research in instrumentation development and nuclear security risk assessment.

-• The toxicology program offers a funded summer internship for external awardees.
+• The toxicology program offers a funded summer internship for external undergraduate awardees and has a NIEHS-funded T32.

 Ulrike Dydak in MRI facility with students